 2) As much as there are real-life people who are eyesores, there is also a chance that you will meet these kinds in the Internet.

 Not forgetting to mention that meeting people online can involve a lot of risk.
-There is a high risk that you will meet a criminal in disguise (e.g. date rapist, a pedophile, hacker, scammer..) if not, a person who will attempt to steal your pictures and identity and pose as you.
-It is best not to provide too much specifics, especially if it will make you traceable enough to a stranger’s eye.
+There is a high risk that you will meet a criminal in disguise (e.g. date rapist, a pedophile, hacker, scammer..) and if not, a person who will attempt to steal your pictures and identity and pose as you.
+It is best not to provide too much specifics especially if it will make you traceable enough to a stranger’s eye.
 And best not to provide specifics that will highlight your social status (rich people tend to be the online criminal’s top victims).

 3) It will take time to figure out whether your closest virtual friends can make your closest virtual, or rather real-life friends.

 And that is the sad fact of life.
-There will come a time when your virtual BFFs will be so busy with their real-life stuffs that they will no longer have the time to still interact with you.
-Your virtual close friends may no longer be your close friends as time passes, and their posts may no longer be as interesting as you used to think.
+There will come a time when your virtual BFFs will be so busy with their real-life stuffs that they will no longer have time to still interact with you.
+Your virtual close friends may no longer be your close friends as time passes and their posts may no longer be as interesting as you used to think.
 There will be some virtual friends of yours who will no longer reply back to your comments.
 Some of them will even consider cutting communications with you for no reason, simply because you just do not interact with each other anymore.
 Unlike real-life friendships that can still be restored through reunions and simple invites, online friendships can never be as replenished.

 5) And finally, it is the real life friends that give us the most comfort.

-They may not fully relate to you and give better advice than their online counterparts, but they are still the ones to provide you comfort when you are down.
-They are the ones to give you a hug, to wipe your tears, to show up at your door, and to invite you for a coffee to make you feel better.
-There is certainly such thing as virtual hugs and comforting online messages, but a physically given comfort provides a different unforgettable touched feeling.
+They may not fully relate to you and give better advice than their online counterparts but they are still the ones to provide you comfort when you are down.
+They are the ones to give you a hug, to wipe your tears, to show up at your door and to invite you for a coffee to make you feel better.
+There is certainly such thing as virtual hugs and comforting online messages but a physically given comfort provides a different unforgettable touched feeling.
 Even though online interactions are at its peak, one should never neglect the importance of spending time with offline friends.
-And besides they are the ones to show up at your funeral when you die (while your virtual friends will only think that you went inactive, not care about your heard death, or luckily for you, send “RIP” mentions).
+And besides they are the ones to show up at your funeral when you die (while your virtual friends will only think that you went inactive, not care about your heard death or, luckily for you, send “RIP” mentions).

 This article only seeks to point out the downsides of virtual friendships.
-The virtual world is not as perfect as those friend finders tend to assume, and there is no reason for them to choose them over real-life friendships proving that they are better.
+The virtual world is not as perfect as those friend finders tend to assume and there is no reason for them to choose them over real-life friendships proving that they are better.
 Meanwhile, I am personally thankful that virtual friendships exist.
 They provide us the opportunity to communicate with people sharing our passions and interests, as well as to discover things that none of our real-life friends have made us discover.
-We can also turn to them whenever our offline friends cannot afford to help us, or whenever there are problems we are uncomfortable sharing with them.
+We can also turn to them whenever our offline friends cannot afford to help us or whenever there are problems we are uncomfortable sharing with them.
 Online friends are the ones not to make us feel alone, making us come out of our isolated selves that Internet-less world had conditioned.

 In short, it is all about a matter of balancing friendships.
 While we can spend our time wholeheartedly with our real-life friends, it is with virtual-life friends with whom we can share our passion-related perks.

-DISCLAIMER: This article does not aim to harm any virtual friend, or people who are into virtual friendships.
+DISCLAIMER: This article does not aim to harm any virtual friend or people who are into virtual friendships.
 It only seeks to point out the downsides of such interactions, which some tend to overestimate.